zhengwang125/Query-TS/README.md

 # RL4QDTS

-This is the implementation of our paper "Collectively Simplifying Trajectories in a Database: A Query Accuracy Driven Approach".
+This is the implementation of our paper "Collectively Simplifying Trajectories in a Database: A Query Accuracy Driven Approach" (ICDE 2024).

 ## Requirements